Moala Island

 Moala is a volcanic island in the Moala subgroup of Fiji's Lau archipelago.
 It has an area of 62.5 km2, making it the ninth largest island of Fiji.
 The highest point on the island of Moala, at a maximum elevation of 468 m, is called Delaimoala which has rich vegetation and consists of dark thick forest.
 The population of around 3000 live in eight villages.
-The chief village of Naroi, whose population is over 500, was formalised during the colonial era to entertain those that would not be entertained elsewhere, including government.
-Economic activities include coconut farming, cocoa production, fishing and yaqona (kava) production.
+The chiefly village of Naroi, whose population is over 500, was formalised during the colonial era to entertain those that would not be entertained elsewhere, and act as government representation to the vanua.
+Economic activities include coconut farming, cocoa, kava, dalo, and other self sufficiency production, including fishing.

 Oral history of the Island depicted by the genealogical records which is funded by the British through Ratu Sukuna, whose mother is from Naocovonu, a clan within the larger Nasau group.
 The genealogical records or Vola-ni-Kawa Bula kei Viti abbreviated as VKB, dictates that all Moalans are to be registered under two great sons of pre-Colonial Fiji, and these are: Kubuavanua (now claimant to the title Tui Moala) and Rovarovaivalu.
 This separates the Island into two sub-regions: Moala Levu (as the claimant want to call themselves) and Moala Lailai.
 Moala Levu includes the clan that called themselves Nasau a.k.a Yavusa Ratu, Turagalevu or Turaga Ulu, whose influence is mainly felt on the West-north-west of the island from Naroi to Vadra.
-Moala Lailai, whose village include: Keteria (formerly Uciwai) Vunuku, Nasoki and Cakova, with keenly influence from Wainikelei (post-Colonially referred to as Keteira), the first inhabitants of the island via Totoya.
+Moala Lailai, whose village include: Keteria (annocdatal Uciwai), Vunuku (formerly Manukui), Nasoki and Cakova (formerly Votua), with keenly influence from Wainikelei (post-Colonially referred to as Keteira), the first inhabitants of the island via Totoya via the eldest of the Ratu, who legends have it as lost at sea from his maiden voyage, as part of the graduation to becoming an adult.
 These group of Moalans are on the East-south-eastern end of the Island from Vunuku, Keteira, Cakova and to Nasoki.
 It was once a centre of inter-island trading network between western and eastern Fijian islands witnessing the exchange of sails, tapa mats (masi) and cinnamon (macou) from the Lomaivitis and sennit and canoes from the Laus.